nopara73/ZeroLink/README.md

 [TumbleBit](https://github.com/NTumbleBit/NTumbleBit), [HiddenWallet](https://github.com/nopara73/HiddenWallet),
 adam.ficsor73@gmail.com

-## Donating
+## Support

 186n7me3QKajQZJnUsVsezVhVrSwyFCCZ
 [![QR Code](http://i.imgur.com/grc5fBP.png)](https://www.smartbit.com.au/address/186n7me3QKajQZJnUsVsezVhVrSwyFCCZ)

 ## Abstract

 [Fungibility](https://en.wikipedia.org/wiki/Fungibility) is an essential property of good money.
-Since the invention of [Bitcoin](https://bitcoin.org/bitcoin.pdf) in 2008 countless fungibility improvements have been proposed, implemented, deployed and used.
-Some of them builds on top of Bitcoin, some of them invented their own cryptocurrencies to address the privacy issue.
-As of today, 2017 no proposal, including privacy centric altcoins addressed the problem in its full scale.
+Since the invention of [Bitcoin](https://bitcoin.org/bitcoin.pdf) in 2008 numerous fungibility improvements have been proposed, implemented, deployed and used.
+Some of them build on top of Bitcoin, some of them created their own cryptocurrencies.
+Up until now no proposal, including privacy centric altcoins addressed the privacy issue in its full scale.
 No proposal attempted to provide protections against all the different ways a user's privacy can be breached.
-As a result, we are still not able to transact in a fully anonymous way.
-The Bitcoin Fungibility Framework is the first attempt to do that.
-It evaluates all the research and techniques, known to date and combines them in a practical and coherent way.
+As a result, it is not possible to transact with cryptocurrencies in a fully anonymous way.
+ZeroLink is the first attempt to do that.
+It evaluates all the research and techniques known to date and combines them in a practical and coherent way.
 The scope of ZeroLink is limited to Bitcoin's first layer.
 As long as the Bitcoin network is being used, there will always be need for on-chain privacy.
-Even if an off-chain privacy solution, like the [TumbleBit Payment Hub](https://eprint.iacr.org/2016/575.pdf) gets deployed and adopted, the entrance and exit transactions will always happen on-chain.
+Even if an off-chain privacy solution, like the [TumbleBit Payment Hub](https://eprint.iacr.org/2016/575.pdf) or privacy centric [sidechains](https://elementsproject.org/sidechains/) or [drivechains](http://www.drivechain.info/) become widely adopted, at the end of the day, the entrance and exit transactions will always have to be settled on-chain.
-**The main goal of ZeroLink is to make a set of coins unlinkable to another set of coins.**
+ZeroLink does not alter the Bitcoin protocol, it does not attempt to make every Bitcoin transaction indistinguishable from each other in the name of fungibility.
+Such goal would be unrealistic. **ZeroLink's sole objective is to completely break all links between a set of coins and another set of coins.**
-Furthermore the authors are also committed to build and deploy a production ready implementation, therefore not get stuck in the research phase.
+Furthermore the authors are fully committed to build a production ready implementation and deploy it, therefore not get stuck in the research phase.

 ## Table Of Contents

 I. [Introduction](#i-introduction)
 II.
 [Chaumian CoinJoin](#ii-chaumian-coinjoin)
-&nbsp;&nbsp;&nbsp;A. [Simplified Protocol](#a-simplified-protocol)
+&nbsp;&nbsp;&nbsp;A. [Protocol](#a-protocol)
 &nbsp;&nbsp;&nbsp;B. [Issues](#b-issues)
-&nbsp;&nbsp;&nbsp;C. [Full Protocol](#c-full-protocol)
 III.
 [Wallet Privacy Framework](#iii-wallet-privacy-framework)
 &nbsp;&nbsp;&nbsp;A. [Pre-Mix Wallet](#a-pre-mix-wallet)
 &nbsp;&nbsp;&nbsp;B. [Post-Mix Wallet](#b-post-mix-wallet)